 After you are done and satisfied wearing your braids, be very careful how you take down braids because this is where damage can be done.

 Try as much as possible to avoid excess breakage.

 You can even book an appointment with your braider to take the braids down.

 Now I would love to hear from you:

 Did you find our article on the itchy scalp after braids helpful?

-Either way, do let us know by leaving a comment right now and don’t forget to share with friends who love braid styling.
+Either way, do let us know by leaving a comment right now, and don’t forget to share with friends that love braid styling.